Orion (character)

 Orion is a fictional superhero appearing in comic books published by DC Comics.
+He is the son of Darkseid and half-brother of Kalibak and Grayven who was traded to Highfather as part of a peace deal between Apokolips and New Genesis.
+Since then, Orion has assisted the New Gods of New Genesis against his father and was also a member of the Justice League.

+Orion has appeared in various media outside comics, primarily in association with the New Gods.
+Steve Sandor, Ron Perlman, and Benjamin Diskin have voiced the character in animation.

 Publication history

 Orion first appeared in New Gods #1 (February 1971), and was created by writer/artist Jack Kirby.

 Jack Kirby era

 Orion originally appeared in New Gods #1 (February–March 1971) which was part of Jack Kirby's Fourth World titles published in the early 1970s.
-Other titles included in this metaseries were Superman's Pal Jimmy Olsen, Mister Miracle and The Forever People.
+Other titles included in this metaseries were Superman's Pal Jimmy Olsen, Mister Miracle, and The Forever People.
 When the titles were canceled, Orion and his fellow New Gods characters were unseen until DC returned to the Fourth World concept a few years later.

 Return of the New Gods

 Following an appearance in the final issue of 1st Issue Special, DC revived both the New Gods and Mister Miracle series, continuing the numbering from the original series.
 The new stories were done without Jack Kirby and featured a number of changes of concept for the character of Orion.
 The character's "Astro Harness" and trademark helmet were replaced by a more standard superhero costume with a yellow mask.
 The New Gods title was again canceled in 1978 but the story was wrapped up in two issues of Adventure Comics featuring a "final battle" between Orion and his father, Darkseid.
-In this battle Darkseid was supposedly annihilated.
+In this battle, Darkseid was supposedly annihilated.

-This version of Orion returned in a three–issue arc of Justice League of America in which most of the New Gods were captured by the forces of Apokolips.
+This version of Orion returned in a three-issue arc of Justice League of America in which most of the New Gods were captured by the forces of Apokolips.
 Orion and his fellow New Gods, Metron, Mister Miracle, and Big Barda, summoned the aid of the Justice League and Justice Society to aid them in freeing the forces of New Genesis.
-This story featured the return, and eventual defeat, of Orion's father.
+This story featured the return, and eventual defeat, of Darkseid.